-The SME peer reviewers then developed recommendations based on a rating of "Highly Recommended," "Recommended," or "Not Recommended" for each proposal.
-From the recommendations, seven agencies ranked within the "Highly Recommended" rating, and three agencies ranked within the "Recommended" rating; five agencies were ranked within the "Not Recommended" rating.
+The peer reviewers then developed recommendations based on a rating of "Highly Recommended," "Recommended," or "Not Recommended" for each proposal.
+From the recommendations, 15 agencies ranked within the "Recommended" rating, and one (1) agency ranked within the "Not Recommended" rating.